arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

     my_other_plugin: !expr $.steps.my_other_plugin.outputs.success
 ```

-### Reduce Repeition with `bindConstants()`
+### Reduce Repetition with `bindConstants()`

 The builtin function [bindConstants()](expressions.md#functions) allows you to factor out any constant input variables to a foreach subworkflow.
 The input variable `name`'s value is repeated across each iteration in this input.
+This requires a more repetitive input and schema definition.
 This section will show you how to simplify it.

 ```yaml title="input-repeat-name.yaml"
 iterations: